 We have yet to see hypermedia availability as a common interface feature.
 Information system builders wishing to incorporate full hypermedia functionality today must do it themselves.
 Few new system builders would be willing or able to do this.
 Fewer builders would put forth the effort to convert existing systems.
-"A more modest [and practical] goal is to create rules and tools that could be used to allow slightly modified existing applications to produce data accessible in hypermedia style."
-[54 pg.
-81] Certain operating systems, for example, provide system-level hypermedia toolkits for adding hypermedia constructs-nodes, links, markers, etc.-to application data (e.g., the Andrew Toolkit [50], and a recently proposed "core system" [38]).
+"A more modest (and practical) goal is to create rules and tools that could be used to allow slightly modified existing applications to produce data accessible in hypermedia style."
+[67, p.
+81] Certain operating systems, for example, provide system-level hypermedia toolkits for adding hypermedia constructs - nodes, links, markers, etc. - to application data (e.g., the Andrew Toolkit [63], and a recently proposed "core system" [47]).
 Apple Computer's new operating system, System 7, provides publish and subscribe capabilities, but these, in themselves, fall far short of full hypermedia functionality.
-There are hypermedia services that run concurrently with distributed applications in networked environments (e.g., the commercially-available Sun Link Service [48] and PROXHY [28]).
-We find few methods, however, that externally superimpose hypermedia constructs over an application without adding to its data or knowledge base (e.g., the Hypertext Object-oriented Toolkit [49]).
-When completely developed, our hypermedia engine will provide full hypermedia functionality to dynamically changing applications while running concurrently with them and mapping a hypermedia representation that does not alter them.